Relations Canada- Niger

-Canada and Niger enjoy good but limited bilateral relations.
-Interaction between Canada and Niger is largely carried out in multilateral institutions, such as the Organisation internationale de la Francophonie (OIF) and the United Nations (UN), and through training programs by the Canadian Armed Forces.
+Relations between Canada and Niger are limited.
+Interaction between Canada and Niger is largely carried out in multilateral institutions, such as La Francophonie and the United Nations, and through training programs by the Canadian Armed Forces

 Canada responds to food and humanitarian crises in Niger.
-In 2013-2014, Canadian development assistance, estimated at $10.34 million targeted health and humanitarian assistance.
-The main Canadian partners involved in Niger are Oxfam-Québec and to a lesser extent, Crossroads International and the Consortium WUSC-CECI.
+In 2013-2014, Canadian development assistance estimated at $16.90 million targeted health and humanitarian assistance.
+The main Canadian partners involved in Niger are Oxfam-Québec, Crossroads International and the Consortium WUSC-CECI.
 The main multilateral partners are the World Food Organisation and the World Health Organisation.
 In response to humanitarian needs, in 2014 Canada contributed $3 million to the World Food Program for its activities in Niger.
 In addition, to respond to the flow of Nigerien refugees in the Diffa region, Canada also supports CARE Canada, which brought emergency assistance to 14,000 people.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .